NMasters52/businessCard/README.md

-Deployment
+-Deployment

 The project was deployed using netlify.
 You can visit the live version at https://nmbusinesscard.netlify.app/.

-Technologies Used
+-Technologies Used

 React: JavaScript library for building user interfaces.
 Vite: Next-generation frontend tool for fast and optimized builds.
 HTML5 & CSS3: Markup and styling.

-Future Enhancements
+-Future Enhancements

 Implement a dark mode toggle.
 Improve styling of photo and card layout.